-Actually, shame does have unique distinctions from other emotions such as pride, fear, sadness, anger, and joy.
+Shame has unique distinctions from other emotions such as pride, fear, sadness, anger, and joy.
 Shame reflects feelings of failure, defectiveness, inadequacy, vulnerability, and even of not being lovable.
 It also creates the fear of being seen by others differently from the way we want to appear and it can feel intolerable to ourselves.
-Most importantly, to acknowledge shameful experiences only leads to more shame and, therefore, we possess a strong desire to hide and defend ourselves from the shame itself.
-(The word shame is derived from the Indo-European root skam or skem, which means “to hide.”)
+Most importantly, to acknowledge shameful experiences leads to feeling more shame and, therefore, we possess a strong desire to hide and defend ourselves from the shame itself.
+(Interestingly, the word shame is derived from the Indo-European root skam or skem, which means “to hide.”)

-Noted authors from many disciplines have written about shame beginning with Freud’s brief foray into the topic before he chose to focus on guilt.
-Each discipline at different points in history has significantly different contributions to make.
-I plan to include a piece about the historical perspective that brought us to this point in understanding this complex emotion.
+Each discipline, including philosophers, psychoanalysts, sociologists, and anthropologists, at different points in history, has shed light on shame.
+I have provided a timeline that offers a historical perspective that brought us to this point in understanding this complex emotion beginning with the work of Sartre.
 Psychoanalysts have helped us to understand the connection between shame and who we are and who we hope to be.
-Some sociologists have helped us to view shame as having an adaptive function; other sociologists have noted our use of language to avoid talking directly about shameful emotions.
+Researchers have helped us view shame as having an adaptive function.
+Sociologists have noted our use of language to avoid talking directly about shameful emotions.

 I have chosen to focus on the most current area of study to convey the human aspect of the shame experience.
 I plan to illustrate and examine the disciplines from my own educational background and areas of study: psychoanalysis, developmental psychology, and early attachment trauma.
 In the past decade, these disciplines have combined their expertise to answer questions about how shame develops as an affect.
 They have also shed light on how shameful emotions become too overwhelming to manage and interfere with healthy development.
 I plan to explain the work of researchers, including Allan Schore, Edward Tronick, and Beatrice Bebe, which illuminated mother-infant patterns of relating and the transmission of emotions, including shame.